syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Month Navigation direction

-MonthView of SfScheduler can be navigated in both horizontal and vertical direction.
-You can change the direction of navigation through `NavigationDirection` property of MonthViewSettings in SfSchedule, by default Month navigation direction is `Horizontal`.
-If the direction is  `Vertical` the `ViewHeader` will be sticky.
+The `MonthView` of `SfScheduler` can be navigated in both horizontal and vertical directions.
+You can change the direction of navigation through the `NavigationDirection` property of `MonthViewSettings` in `SfScheduler` .
+By default, the navigation direction is `Horizontal`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}